mozilla/code-review/docs/debugging.md

 - Is the redis database full ?
 - If events is behaving normally, applying revisions, pick a try job from the logs, and follow it
 - Check the decision task is creating analyzers and the code-review ending task
 - Check the analyzers create some json artifacts, and look for incoherent data in the output.
-Are the task in a coherent status ?
+Are the tasks in a coherent status?
 - Check the code review hook on firefox-ci: Is it triggered ?
 Are there bot jobs in papertrail ?
 Can you find the bot task for the try task you were looking before in the logs ?
 - Check the bot execution on the job, through its Taskcluster logs.
 Check the build updates on Phabricator.
 - Check the backend is running, through Papertrail or Heroku logs.
 Is the postgresql database full ?